mkopylec/session-couchbase-spring-boot-starter/README.md

 }
 ```

-To access global attributes create an attribute name using `CouchbaseSession.globalAttributeName(...)` method:
+To access global attribute create an attribute name using `CouchbaseSession.globalAttributeName(...)` method:

 ```java
 ...